duelpadarcade/Duelpad-Zen/README.md

 ## Support

-We welcome anyone with ideas and issues to join US:
+We welcome anyone with ideas or issues to join us:

 Official Website: www.duelpad.com